 Group size is limited to six (6) participants.
 Please be assured we will take your child's individual needs into account.

-Recommended for Kindergarten and up
+Recommended for seven (7) and up.

 Before David participated in the HorsePowered Life Skills program, if he was told “no”, he would turn on tears.
 Now, when he starts to cry (after being told “no”) I ask him what the horses would say.
 He is able to calm himself down and says “ok” on a more consistent basis.